ETS-ReactNative5/CurbAlert/README.md

 - 10:22AM - 11:32AM Continue working through [Traversy Media React Native Crash Course Video](https://www.youtube.com/watch?v=Hf4MJH0jDb4&t=709s) to set up state and delete functionality.
 Got to 40:18 on video.

-- 11:32AM - 12:43PM BUGFIX: troubleshoot importing UUIDV4 and ReactNativeVectorIcons
+- 11:32AM - 12:43PM Troubleshooting importing UUIDV4 and ReactNativeVectorIcons.
+Tried: update Ruby version to 3.0.3, reinstalling CocoaPods, running `pod install` from `CurbAlert/ios` Still not working but making progress.

 - 12:43PM - 1:41PM ReactNativeVectorIcons and UUIDV4 still not working.
 Still troubleshooting.
+Tried rebuilding project using Expo Cli Quickstart to no avail.
+Now researching linking libraries in [React Documentation](https://reactnative.dev/docs/linking-libraries-ios)

+- 1:41PM - 3:14PM Still not working and I'm out of ideas.
+Setting up Andriod dev environment (following the [React Documentation's guide](https://reactnative.dev/docs/environment-setup)) to see if packages will work there.

+_Note: installation taking a while, reading through the rest of the React Documentation while I wait._

+Build still fails on Android.
+Going to reset project to before I linked the libraries.